trachanh1609/ngbookstore/README.md

 ## Development server

+After clonning the repo, using terminal to navigate to root folder

+First, install all node modules

+* Run `npm install`

+Second, run frontend and backend

+* Run `npm run start` to run both frontend and backend concurrently.

+Or run frontend and backend separately in 2 terminal

-Run `ng serve` for a dev server.
+* Run `ng serve` for frontend dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+* Run `node server.js` for backend fake API server using json-server.
+Navigate to `http://localhost:4000/api/books` to see all books.
+Data are stored and served from ./db.json

 ## Code scaffolding